 The SFSC Foundation, Inc., operates a residence facility located inside The Hotel Jacaranda at 19 E. Main Street, Avon Park.
 This facility houses approximately 81 students.
-A full-time, live-in residence life coordinator and two student resident assistants are available to assist students with issues which might arise.
-In addition, the college has designated the residence hall as a wellness facility.
+A full-time, live-in residence life coordinator and resident assistants are available to assist students with issues which might arise.
+In addition, the College has designated the residence hall as a wellness facility.
 Educational and social programming is offered to meet the psychosocial and health needs of today's college students.
-The resident life coordinator may be contacted at 863-784-7338.
+The resident life coordinator may be contacted at 863-784-7127, or email Housing@southflorida.edu.